crankycyclops/trogdor-pp/src/php7/trogdord/README.md

 ### Creating a New Game

-`newGame(name, definition)` creates a new game with the specified name and based on the passed definition file (must be one of the definitions available to the connected instance of trogdord) and returns an instance of \Trogdord\Game.
+`\Trogdord::newGame(name, definition)` creates a new game with the specified name and based on the passed definition file (must be one of the definitions available to the connected instance of trogdord) and returns an instance of \Trogdord\Game.
 Throws an instance of `\Trogdord\NetworkException` if an issue arises with the